Skip to main content

 WhatsApp should own a Cloud API reply loopWhatsApp guide

-you only need governed outbound deliveryRecipe 6
+you need one standalone native-serve lane or governed outbound deliveryRecipe 6

 several identities or several runtime-backed channels are already in scopeRecipe 5 or Recipe 7